agilepro/software-craftsmanship/docs/Testing/test-script-fever.md

 ## Why Does This Occur?

-I don’t really know why this pattern is so common, but I can make some guesses.
+I don't really know why this pattern is so common, but I can make some guesses.
 First, it seems quite attractive to make such test drivers.
 It is possible that making such a test driver is more enjoyable than writing the tests themselves.

 I suspect that part of the desire is that there is some pressure on the programmer to make the set of tests complete, and they always worry about whether they have included all the tests.
 By making it possible to add tests without recompiling they may hope that tests can be added by the QA team.